 Paul elucidated a very important point here: as we live by the spirit who

-dwells in us and enjoy His presence in our hearts, so we should not contradict
+dwells in us and enjoy His presence in our heart, so we should walk in that

-Spirit seeks to manifest, so our outer man should act like our inner man.
-Let
+Spirit seeks to manifest, so we should let

-that inner person emerge on our outer form to behave in the same way that we
+that inner person emerge on our outer form and behave in the same manner that we

 it was all leavened” (Mat 13-33).
 This is how God wants to work in our